xceejay/docs.easyjitsi.com/docs/extensions.md

 ---
-id:
+id:extentions
-title: Introduction
+title: Extending Jitsi
-sidebar_label: Introduction
+sidebar_label: Extending Jitsi
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.